7Cedars/loyal-customer-engagement-v2/foundry/README.md

   - Install following the directions at [getfoundry.sh](https://getfoundry.sh/).
   - You'll know you did it right if you can run `forge --version` and you see a response like `forge 0.2.0 (816e00b 2023-03-16T00:05:26.396218Z)`

-Docker and Pimlico's local testing setup
-  - Install following the directions at [[docs.pimlico](https://docs.pimlico.io/permissionless/how-to/local-testing)](https://docs.pimlico.io/permissionless/how-to/local-testing).
-  - You'll know that everything works if you can run `docker compose up` and can access
-    - Anvil at localhost:8545
-    - Alto Bundler at localhost:4337
-    - Mock Paymaster at localhost:3000

 ### Quickstart
 1. Clone the repo
     ```